MattiasBuelens/web-streams-polyfill/README.md

 The `polyfill/es6` and `ponyfill/es6` variants work in any ES2015-compatible environment.

+The `polyfill/es2018` and `ponyfill/es2018` variants work in any ES2018-compatible environment.

 ### Compliance

 The polyfill implements [version `1116de06e9` (29 Nov 2018)](https://streams.spec.whatwg.org/commit-snapshots/1116de06e94bf4406c60b1e766111dfd8bc7bfcd/) of the streams specification.